 There are two kinds of posts:

 - Lectionary-based resources: For each Sunday of the Revised Common Lectionary year, there is a post with commentary on each text from a child’s point of view and suggestions about ways to draw children into worship using those texts.
-Use the Lectionary and Scripture Indexes to find what you need.
+Use the Lectionary, Scripture, and Date Indexes to find what you need.

 - Short articles exploring all sorts of issues related to worshiping with children.
 These aim to help you clarify your own thinking, introduce new possibilities, and start conversations with other worship leaders and parents who bring children to worship.
 Use the Topical Index to find the posts you need to read now.